Billionaire Profile

 Early Life

 George Bruce Kaiser was born on July 29, 1942, in Tulsa, Oklahoma.
-His parents were Jewish refugees who fled Nazi Germany and settled in Tulsa.
-Kaiser attended Central High School in Tulsa and went on to earn a B.A. from Harvard College in 1964 and an MBA from Harvard Business School in 1966.
+His parents were Jewish refugees who fled Nazi Germany in the late 1930s and settled in Tulsa in 1940.
+Kaiser attended Central High School in Tulsa and later earned a Bachelor of Arts and a Master of Business Administration from Harvard University.

 Rise to Success